ayesha1145/SafeTrack/README.md

 # 🛰️ SafeTrack – Student Safety & Emergency Response Platform
 > A full-stack web application ensuring secure, real-time emergency reporting and student safety management.

 SafeTrack is a full-featured, privacy-first safety platform built for instant emergency communication.
 It connects students and administrators through live alerts, secure authentication, multilingual access (English + Bengali), and data-driven response tracking — enabling faster, smarter crisis management.

+> **Inspiration:** SafeTrack was inspired by the tragic air crash involving students from Milestone School, Bangladesh.
+> This incident motivated the development of a technology-driven platform aimed at improving emergency communication, student safety, and crisis response efficiency.

 ## 🚀 Overview
 SafeTrack provides an interactive safety system designed to protect students during emergencies.
 It integrates a **FastAPI backend** for secure data operations with a **React frontend** for real-time alert visualization and management.
 Students can report incidents, view their alert history, and administrators can oversee live cases — all through one centralized, multilingual dashboard.